This article covers the San Diego Real Estate Market Update for the month of March 2014. Market Report for the San Diego county real estate region.

 Visit San Diego Homes and Real Estate for Sale for an updated list of homes available in San Diego.

 The following chart is a summary the properties listed in February 2014 in San Diego County*.

 Distressed sales continue to trend lower nearly 10% of total units sold.
 This trend is a positive for the overall health of the Real Estate Market in San Diego.
 Sellers are being encouraged to place their properties on the market due to the increase of home values and not because due to their need to liquidate the property due to a distressed situation.
 We should continue see this trend continue unless we see a significant deteoriation of the overall economy which could lead to higher interest rates and lower demand for housing.
-For the complete report visit April 2014 Real Estate Lender-Mediated Property Report.

 The way we determine the supply of inventory is by dividing the number of homes on the market in a given month by the number of houses sold that same month.
 The number of active properties for sale that are distressed sales is 6.0%.
 It will be interesting to see if this number changes as Mortgage Debt Relief Act expired at the end of 2013 and its status for extension are unknown at this time.